virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterChangeTopology

-The event will be executed once the *changeTopology* action is finished.
+The event is executed once the *changeTopology* action is finished.

 **Event Placeholders:**